sumancrest0001/activity_tracker_app/README.md

 - Install all the gems using 'bundle install'

+## Database initialization and running server
+- 'rails db:create' and 'rails db:migrate' to setup database
+- 'rails server' to run the api in your localhost
 - Enjoy the project and feel free to play with the code.

 ## Author